-Dogs are a man’s best friend, but sometimes they can also be our worst enemy.
-If a dog owner has not secured his dog and it has bitten someone, that owner is responsible for the injuries.
+According to the American Veterinary Medical Association, approximately 77 million dogs are living in United States homes.
+While Dogs are a man’s best friend, they can also be our worst enemy as millions of people (mostly children) are bitten by dogs each year.
+If a dog owner has not secured his dog and it has bitten someone, that owner is responsible to make the injured victim whole again.

 Dog bites account for a staggering amount of injuries each year in the United States.
 Close to a million dog bite attacks happen every year in the United States resulting in serious injuries and even death.
 In fact, you have probably heard of certain communities attempting to legislate the danger away by banning certain types of breeds from living in their neighborhoods.
-Regardless of the breed, any dog can cause significant harm and the costs of the dog bite attacks in medical bills alone is staggering.
-Equally, if not more staggering can be the emotional distress inflicted upon a dog bit victim.
-A good dog bite attorney knows this and will do everything possible to get the maximum recovery to compensate you for the harms suffered as a result of a dog attack.What to do After a Dog Bite Attack
+Regardless of the breed, any dog can cause significant harm and the costs of the dog bite attacks in medical bills alone can be staggering.
+Equally, if not more staggering, can be the emotional distress inflicted upon a dog bite victim, especially if the bite results in visible scarring.What to Do After a Dog Bite Attack

 After you have made sure the dog bite victim is safe or at least receiving proper medical attention, it is important to do the following: